UniversalViewer/universalviewer/README.md

 - Fork the repository and [run the examples from source](#-getting-started)
 - Get familiar with [Code of Conduct](https://github.com/UniversalViewer/universalviewer/blob/main/CODE_OF_CONDUCT.md)
 - Read our [guide to contributing](https://github.com/UniversalViewer/universalviewer/blob/main/CONTRIBUTING.md)
+- Read our [governance document](https://github.com/UniversalViewer/universalviewer/blob/dev/GOVERNANCE.md) to learn more about roles and responsibilities, support, membership, and the decision making process.
 - Find an [issue](https://github.com/UniversalViewer/universalviewer/issues) to work on and submit a pull request
 - Could not find an issue?
 Look for bugs, typos, and missing features.